janinajeff/ADMIXTURE_MAPPING_PIPELINE/README.md

 ## Making MIXSCORE input files.

 MIXSCORE runs several statistics that extend beyond both GWAS and admixture mapping independently to create a summary statistic that takes into account multiple hypothesis to identify putative genetic associations.
 Information about MIXSCORE can be found here and downloaded here.
-MIXSCORE requires genome-wide genotype information, global ancestry estimates (per individual), local ancestry calls (per SNP for every individual), phenotype information, covariate information (if necessary), and a parameter file.See sample files, mixscore.GENO, mixscore.GLOBANC, mixscore.LOCANC, mixscore.PHENO, mixscore.PAR
+MIXSCORE requires genome-wide genotype information, global ancestry estimates (per individual), local ancestry calls (per SNP for every individual), phenotype information, covariate information (if necessary), and a parameter file.See sample files, mixscore.GENO, mixscore.GLOBANC, mixscore.LOCANC, mixscore.PHENO, mixscore.par

 ### Converting RFMix Local ancestry calls to HapMix format for MIXSCORE
 I used a script that converts three way local ancestry calls from RFMix and collapses and recodes them into HapMix format for MIXSCORE, convert_RFMIX_MIXSCORE.sh, this will work for African Americans and codes RFMix output in to African vs Non African diplotype calls.
 See mixscore.LOCANC for an example